epfl-systemf/grattlesnake-lang/README.md

 Python 3 is required to run the main build script, which makes things substantially easier.
 Python 3.12.0 has been used during development.
 You may also want to run the local Makefile scripts, in which case you will need to have make installed on your machine.
 Installation instructions: [Ubuntu](https://linuxhint.com/install-make-ubuntu/), [Windows](https://www.technewstoday.com/install-and-use-make-in-windows/)

-To build the compiler, runtime, and agent at once, go to the [mkjars script](./mkjars-script) and run `python mkjars.py`.
+To build the compiler, runtime, and agent at once, go to the [mkjars directory](./mkjars-script) and run `python mkjars.py`.
 If you want to skip compilation of the compiler (which takes a bit of time), run `python mkjars.py skip-compiler`.
-This script creates a new directory named `jars` and writes the jars corresponding to the compiler, runtime, and agent in it.
+This script creates a new directory named `jars` and writes the jars corresponding to the runtime, agent, and compiler (if not skipped) in it.

-## Compiling and running Grattlsnake programs
+## Compiling and running Grattlesnake programs

 1. Copy the jars (compiler, runtime, and agent, which can be found in the `jars` directory) into your project root folder.
 2. Create a `src` directory in your project root folder.
 Write your code in files with the `.rsn` extension, inside this directory (subdirectories are not supported).